-Supplied as a bare root tree pruned to approximately 4 - 5 feet (1.2 - 1.5 metres) tall including roots.Available from approximately mid November 2014
+Supplied as a containerised tree pruned to approximately 3 - 4 feet (90 - 120 cm) tall including pot.Available from approximately June 2016

 Arguably the earliest black cherry variety to ripen.
 Cropping heavily the dark red cherries also well sized.
 One real bonus of this variety is that the fruits ripen in successiongiving two or three pickings which is better than 'all coming at once' like many varieties.